shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “We had a bet and you lost.
 Besides, we’re almost there.”
 Gra patted him on the back.

-Gra stopped and addressed an arakroca staring at them.
+Gra stopped and addressed an aarakocra staring at them.
 “Hello, do you know where we can sell our game?”

 The arakroca spoke in arakrocan, but nonetheless pointed to a row of buildings with other merchants.